The flexibility of home workouts with the accountability and energy of an in-person group.

 Does The FIT Lab have lockers or showers?Unfortunately there is not a locker room or showers at The FIT Lab.
 There are restrooms you can use to change (located down a flight of stairs), and there is a shelf to store your belongings whithin view during sessions.

 Does The FIT Lab require a membership or offer open gym times?The FIT Lab does not require any membership fees outside of specific program costs.
-Currently, there is no open gym time at The FIT Lab.
+Currently, there is no open gym time at The FIT Lab, however, I will schedule monthly weekend open gym times just for my clients.
 The space is used primarily by personal trainers.
 You can find out more about other trainers who use this space on their website here: https://thefitlabinc.com/meet-the-team/